sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/index.md

 **Transparent**: We provide visibility into all roles, levels, and location-based zones via job descriptions and [Assemble](https://app.assemble.inc/).
 This means that every teammate can see the salary bands for all roles across the company.
 Salary transparency enables accountability for all compensation decisions (hiring, promotions, merit) and ensures parity across location, levels and performance.

 - Teammates hired before April 2, 2024 are grandfathered in under our previous location-independent pay philosophy.
 This means that all teammates who applied and/or were hired before April 2, 2024 are paid under the pre-existing policy which paid everyone the same, regardless of location.
-- All teammates who apply or are hired after April 2, 2024 are paid under our zone-based pay philosophy.
+- All teammates who apply and/or are hired after April 2, 2024 are paid under our zone-based pay philosophy.

 ## Other components of compensation